guopenglieco/guopenglieco.github.io/_pages/about.md

 # Publication

 <ol>
   <li>
-    <strong>Persuasion in Networks with Strategic Substitutes</strong>
-    <em>(with <a href="https://ecosunyang.weebly.com/" target="_blank">Yang Sun</a>).</em><br>
-    <em>Journal of Public Economic Theory</em>, 2025, 27(1).
+    <strong>Potentials in Quadratic Cournot Cross-holding Games</strong> (with Zhigang Cao, Sixian Shen, and Feng Zhu). <em>Journal of Mathematical Economics</em>, 2025, 119.
     <details>
       <summary><strong>Abstract</strong></summary>
       <p>
-        We study Bayesian persuasion with local strategic substitutes in networks.
-A designer commits to a public signal to maximize total activity.
-Equilibria are characterized by the network’s maximum k insulated sets for each realization.
-We solve the optimal information structure and characterize beneficial persuasion.
-While agents individually prefer higher states, the designer’s payoff is non-monotonic in the posterior mean due to substitution effects.
-This provides a rationale for downplaying mechanisms—revealing low states truthfully and mixing signals when high.
-Moreover, for tree, nested split, and core-periphery networks, the designer strictly benefits if the prior mean insulated set size is less than the highest state set size.
+        Do firms in an oligopoly market behave “as if” they were maximizing a common fictitious objective function, as in perfect competition and monopoly?
+The answer is yes under certain mild technical conditions (Slade, 1994).
+That is, in terms of Monderer and Shapley (1996), the Cournot competition is a potential game.
+In this paper, we ask the same question for Cournot competition with quadratic payoff functions and cross-holdings, an important variant of the oligopoly market.
+We find that, for various potential functions, the question can be more easily understood from the structure of the influence network, which is constructed from the cross-holding network.
+Roughly, we find that the Cournot competition with cross-holdings is a potential game if and only if the influence network is symmetric in certain generalized sense.
+Extending the model to Cournot competition with both overlapping ownership and product differentiation, we find that the previous results still hold.
+We also provide two applications of our results.
       </p>
     </details>
   </li>

   <li>
-    <strong>Pricing Negative Externalities in Social Networks</strong>
-    <em>(with Sijie Wang, Yifan Xiong, and Feng Zhu).</em><br>
-    <em>Journal of Mathematical Economics</em>, 2025, 118.
+    <strong>Pricing Negative Externalities in Social Networks</strong> (with Sijie Wang, Yifan Xiong, and Feng Zhu). <em>Journal of Mathematical Economics</em>, 2025, 118.
     <details>
       <summary><strong>Abstract</strong></summary>
       <p>